reeddunkle/Codjo/References/Optimizing.md

 Each for-loop requires _n_ iterations, and there are two for-loops, and it seems like its time complexity would be `O(2n)`.
 It isn't, however, it's still just `O(n)`.

 When I've asked someone to explain this, they point out that constants aren't very important when talking about really big numbers.
-This is true, but I think this answer is rather unsatisfying, and that it misses part of the goal with this sort of analysis.
+This is true, but I think this answer is a bit unsatisfying, and that it misses part of what we're trying to analyze.

-An important part of the explanation, in my opinion, is that we're concerned with how the function responds to different inputs.
-When you frame it like this, it's easier to see that we can drop the constant, because the constant doesn't change with the input.
+An important part of our goal is to measure how the function responds to different inputs.
+When you frame it like this, it's easier to see that we can drop the constant because the constant doesn't change with the input.

 Now, take _this_ example, with the same input `[0, 4, 6, 3, 2, 7, 5, 1, 8, 8]`: